-My research focuses on issues of urban poverty and exclusion, primarily in the context of southern California.
-I am interested in the relationships between people, community and place, and in the ways geography shapes economic opportunities and identities.
+My research focuses on issues of urban poverty and social exclusion, primarily in the context of southern California.
+I am interested in the relationships between people, food and place.
 In particular, my research focuses on four main aspects of these socio-spatial relationships:

-- Food Ethnicity and Place: Feeding Families and Nourishing Communities
+- Food, Ethnicity and Place: Feeding Families and Nourishing Communities (NSF)

 - The Right to the (Healthy) City: Public Parks, Community Formation and the Politics of Place

-I hope to continue working on projects investigating the relationships between place, inequality and social exclusion.
-Recently, my research interests have turned to: food choices in low-income neighborhoods and "alternative" food practices; children's geographies; work, home and social reproduction; difference and citizenship; children's connections to nature, parks and community.
+I hope to continue working on projects investigating the relationships between food, place, inequality and social exclusion.
+I am working on a number of proposals related to urban agriculture and young people food activism.
 I welcome the opportunity to work with undergraduate and graduate students who share my research interests and am open to multiple perspectives and methodologies.